github2python/Travizz/README.md

 - User authentication (signup, login, logout)
 - Create, update and delete trip plan.
 - Display points of interest within a start and end point, filtered by category.
-- Add POIs to trip (bound within a start and end point).
-- View additional information (from Yelp) about a POI.
 - View all trips along with added POIs.

 ---